tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 * Size-bound workloads:
     * Single task workloads.
 As there are 10000 tasks defined within the benchmark, there are 10000 single task workloads possible within the benchmark.
     * 100 task workloads.
-Each 100 tasks are bundeled into a single workload. `TODO: add further clarification as how the tasks should be bundeled`.
+Each 100 tasks are bundeled into a single workload.
+There are 100 workloads of this size `TODO: add further clarification as how the tasks should be bundeled`.
     * 10000 task workload.
 This is a single workload comprising all of the tasks defined within the benchmark.

 * Underlying or Option Category workloads: Tasks which incorporate particular underlying or option type might be considered, e.g. all of the Heston underlyings or all of the Lookback Options.
 Furthermore, the combination of a particular option and underlying may also be considered, e.g. all of the tasks which are Asian options with Black Scholes underlyings.